zugz/tox-DHTAnnouncements/DHTAnnouncements.md

 to connect directly to nodes which can connect directly to them.
 So for reliable operation, it is not sufficient to use forward requests only once, and we must allow chains of forwarding.

-More concretely: suppose we are behind symmetric NAT, and the neighbourhood of a target node consists entirely of nodes behind port-restricted or worse, and mostly port-restricted.
-Since the neighbourhood is mostly port-restricted, they will successfully connect to each other, so the radius of the closest buckets in their close lists will be small.
-So it might be that all the nodes which are `<=1` steps from the target nodes are port-restricted or worse, meaning that even if we used introductions we wouldn't be able to connect directly to them.
-So we must use longer chains.

 ### Details
 A **forward chain** is a list of 0-4 DHT nodes.
 Sending a packet to a node via